 Giving feedback can be daunting.
-Either you’re afraid to be too direct and have an employee get defensive, or you’re worried that you’ll pad the criticism with too much positivity and the message won’t get across.
-Because it seems so painfully awkward and uncomfortable, it feels easier to avoid doing it at all.
-But it’s essential that you do something— otherwise, you’ll fail your employees, and lose good people due to nothing but your fear of communicating bad news.
+Either you’re afraid to be too direct and have an employee get defensive, or you’re worried that you’ll pad the criticism with too much positivity and the message about how they can improve their job performance won’t get across.
+Because it seems so painfully awkward and uncomfortable, it feels easier to avoid doing it at all, rather than potentially have a negative impact on your working relationship by giving an employee performance feedback.
+But it’s essential that you do something— otherwise, you’ll fail your direct reports, see employee engagement lessen, and ultimately lose good people due to nothing but your fear of communicating bad news.
 That’s why creating a culture of direct, consistent communication within your business— also known as a feedback culture— is so important.

 1. Why create a feedback culture anyway?

 2. What is a feedback culture?

 3. Giving (and getting) feedback the right way